 When a force (F) is applied to an object, one of four things can happen.

-ƒ = k xThis is Hooke's law.
-The proportionality constant (k) is famously called the spring constant.
+The proportionality constant (k) is the spring constant.
 Position (x) is not the part of any derivative nor is it raised to any power.

-ƒ = ƒThat symbol f makes it look like we're discussing friction.
+That symbol f makes it look like we're discussing static friction.
 In fluids (non-newtonian fluids, to be specific) a term like this is associated with yield stress.
 Position (x) is not involved in any way.

-Put everything together and admit that acceleration and velocity are derivatives of position.
+Put everything together and state acceleration and velocity as derivatives of position.

 This differential equation summarizes the possible behaviors of an object.
 The interesting thing is that it mixes up the behaviors of fluids and solids.
 The more interesting thing is that there are occasions when both behaviors will be present in one thing.
 Materials that both flow like fluids and deform like solids are said to be viscoelastic — an obvious mash-up of viscosity and elasticity.
-The study of materials with fluid and solid properties is called rheology, which comes from the Greek verb to flow — ρέω (reo).
+The study of materials with fluid and solid properties is called rheology, which comes from the Greek verb ρέω (reo), to flow.

 What old book gave me this idea?
 What should I write next?